tevador/RandomX/doc/configuration.md

 Salt value for Cache initialization.

 #### Permitted values
-Any string of byte values.
+A string of at least 8 characters.

 #### Note
 Every implementation should choose a unique salt value.